avetroque/Spectrum_data/README.md

 	-tried to change it into a binary classification - combined the distinction and 	good into 1, pass and fail into 0; And i managed to obtain highest 86% accuracy… 	should we continue binary classification moving forward?

-Week 2-write up EDA, PREDICTION.
-CONCLUSION, SUMMARY Week 3-study prediction
+1. Week 2-write up EDA, PREDICTION.
+CONCLUSION, SUMMARY
+2. Week 3-study prediction
-Week 4-write, add analysis of prediction
+3. Week 4-write, add analysis of prediction
-Week 5-review, reproof , submission
+4. Week 5-review, reproof , submission

+Univaratie analysis done.
+Next is Bivariate analysis.